Reviews You Can Rely On

 The Avenlur Pyramid Patio Heater offers a very pleasing aesthetic compared to its mushroom-shaped counterparts.
 Enjoying an evening with good company in cold temperatures is not only about the heat but also the ambiance.
 At the center of this heater is a 4-foot tall ceramic glass tube.
 With a quick turn of the adjustment knob, you can raise a column of flames that delightfully dance behind the wire panels.
 Touting a heat output of 42,000 BTUs, we measured the max heat at the top near the reflector at approximately 753° Fahrenheit with an ambient temperature of 25° F. On the downside, we found that the warmth didn't radiate very well down and around the pyramid itself.
 The heating radius is approximately 4 feet when little wind is present.
 It features a safety auto-shutoff that automatically shuts down the heater if the unit is tilted or tipped over, which we really like.

-The Avenlur Pyramid wasn't the easiest to assemble.
-It took one person a little over 2 hours to fully erect from start to finish.
+The Avenlur Pyramid required a quite involved assembly process.
+It took one person more than 2 hours to fully erect from start to finish.
 If maximum heat output is not at the top of your list and you prefer an outdoor heater with more ambiance than heat, this model makes for a winning combination of form with functionality.

 The Avenlur dazzles with its center flame encased in a 4-foot tall glass tube.